kuchnaya-hub/maroon-broccoli/src/pages/features.md

-      * Once you identify the right product catlog which you think your customer will buy, click on *Share* on other button and select *Behtar Ads* .
-Wait sometimes then you getting short video ads.
+      * Once you identify the right product catlog which you think your customer will buy, click on **Share** on other button and select **Behtar Ads** .

-      * which video types do you like to try
+      * Select a **Creative Format** and wait for a few seconds for your data to be gathered.

       * Post on social media after the short video is ready.

-      Short video marketing gives you good views & attracting customer is very easy.
+      Short video marketing gives you good views & attracting customer becomes super easy!
     actions:
       - label: Free Trial
         url: /signup